rust-lang/rfcs/text/0000-black-box.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

+* `const fn`: it is unclear whether `black_box` should be a `const fn`.
+If it were, that would hint that it cannot have any side-effects, or that it cannot do anything that `fn`s cannot do.

 * Naming: it is unclear whether `black_box` is the right name for this primitive at this point.
 Some argumens in favor or against are that:
      * pro: [black box] is a common term in computer programming, that conveys that nothing can be assumed about it except for its inputs and outputs.
+       con: [black box] often hints that the function has no side-effects, but this is not something that can be assumed about this API.
      * con: `_box` has nothing to do with `Box` or `box`-syntax, which might be confusing

   Alternative names suggested: `pessimize`, `unoptimize`, `unprocessed`, `unknown`,